 1. Learn About Female Innovators Throughout History – One of Our Favorite Women’s History Month Ideas for Work!

-Act now – this session is available for a limited time only during Women’s History Month!
+Available for a limited time only during Women’s History Month in March!

-“She Innovates” is our brand-new special virtual event, created just for teams like yours to learn about and celebrate Women’s History Month!
+“She Innovates” is a special virtual event, created just for teams like yours to learn about and celebrate Women’s History Month!
 Watch a minute-long promotional trailer in the video above.

 During this engaging virtual session, your team will hear the untold stories of female inventors, artists, and leaders from the 1800s to the present day.
 A highlight of this experience are the live character guides based in the 1800s and 1900s, as your team plays “Historic Shark Tank.”
 The guides are similar to live characters you would encounter in Colonial Williamsburg.
 (We promise, this session won’t be cheesy or eye-roll inducing!)
 Best of all, you will get to see important sites related to Women’s History Month from a live-streaming guide in Chicago.